310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora frown %}
 It’s the amount of deodorant you use — it’s <em>way</em> too much.
-Everythin’ is so extreme and excessive with you.
+Everything’s so extreme and excessive with you.

 Deodorants are supposed to suppress the smell of sweat, not to numb other people’s senses, ‘kay?
 {% endbubble %}